Ross65536/job-scheduler/DESIGN.md

 - 401: The backend will check that the client has supplied the correct API token.
 This will be used to identify the user.

-- 404 (on incorrect ID): the backend checks that the job ID belongs to the user specified by the token by using `userJobsIndex`.
+- 404 (on incorrect ID): the backend checks that the job ID belongs to the user specified by the token by using the `User.Jobs` keys.

 ## CLI Client